Spinlogic/Trazer/README.md

 for the rule.
 An unmet condition in "match" will result in the rule not being matched to any frame, and no report is generated for this rule.*

+The two veri

 # TC Report

-The Test Case report is built from the metadata of the TC and its rules, and from the *report* fields inside the TC's rules.
+The Test Case report is built from the metadata information and from the *report* fields inside the TC's rules.

 The TC report has JSON format and looks like: